desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/baseline methods/Self-Trans/README.md

 **We provide our current best model `Self-Trans` in this repo**

-The `Self-Trans` model are trained by two steps:

-*First step*: Load the model pretrained on ImageNet, to install efficient, call `pip install --upgrade efficientnet-pytorch`.
-Call `ipython main.py` to run MoCo on `LUNA` dataset.
-Then run MoCo on `COVID-CT` by change the path for dataset in line 48 and 238 of `main_coco.py`.
-To do MoCo, 4 or 8 GPUs are needed.

-*Second step*: Load MoCo pretrained model in line [17] of `CT_predict-efficient-pretrain.ipynb` and do training.

 ### Environment
 The code is based on Python 3.7 and PyTorch 1.3